 - Problems seeing

 - Problems breathing

-You will be asked about your symptoms and health history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-Preeclampsia is diagnosed if you have high blood pressure.
+Pre-eclampsia is diagnosed if you have high blood pressure.

 Other tests that may be done are: